Minimize and Downsize with Tiny Home Living – 10 steps to reducing consumption

 Far from being a simple aesthetic lifestyle choice, it has been an extremely self-healing process.
 Until I reduced my collection of possessions, I had not realised how much of my present was being dictated by my past.
 When we get rid of the weight of the past, we actually make space for new people and positive things to enter our present and future.

 Seeking Help and Inspiration

-Michael Guerra will soon be releasing a handy book called Compact Living: How to Design Small Interior Space, where he explains the importance of reducing consumption and personal clutter while designing ingenious space saving solutions for small spaces.
+Michael Guerra's Compact Living: How to Design Small Interior Space, explains the importance of reducing consumption and personal clutter while designing ingenious space saving solutions for small spaces.
 This is a powerful guide to anyone wishing to live with less debt and more freedom.
 A great read!